HyeongminMoon/tfjs_Edge-computing-by-inference-AImodel-on-WebGL/README.md

 All valuable implements are in test.js

-I recommend you to notice this references.
+I recommend you to notice these references.
 ### reference
 * [Tensorflow.js](https://www.tensorflow.org/js)
 * [Tfjs api](https://js.tensorflow.org/api/latest/)